Evermore (band): Dreams (2004–2006)

 Dreams, Evermore's debut studio album, was released on 27 September 2004 in Australia via East West and Warner.
 It peaked at No. 15 on the ARIA albums chart and No. 30 on the RIANZ albums chart.
-Three singles were issued from the album; "It's Too Late" (August), "For One Day" (February 2005), and "Come to Nothing" (May); with "It's Too Love" reaching the top 20 in Australia.
+Three singles were issued from the album; "It's Too Late" (August), "For One Day" (February 2005), and "Come to Nothing" (May); with "It's Too Late" reaching the top 20 in Australia.
 It included a re-recorded version of "Into the Ocean".
 For the album the trio worked with Jones (Nirvana, Foo Fighters, Whiskeytown) and John Alagía co-producing with Jon.
 Initially they wanted to use their home studio, however Red Sky Studio and parts of Feilding were flooded in February 2004, so they travelled to Jones' Seattle-based studio.

 After recording Dream the trio relocated to Sydney in mid-2004.
 All three singles were used in New Zealand and Australian promotion of American TV show The O.C., with "It's Too Late" ultimately appearing on the show.
 A remixed version of "It's Too Late" with Dirty South, titled "It's Too Late (Ride on)", was also released, and was used on various artists' compilation albums.
 Dreams differed from Evermore's earlier "retro-sounding, riff-based pop-rock" works, and instead contained a more "spacious" sound according to Jon.
 He said he drew inspiration and was influenced by Silverchair and Muse, as well as Pink Floyd.
 Jon also noted that the band initially wanted to create a concept album, but stated that "we sort of had to tone it back a bit, because we wanted to make a double album".

 Soundgenerator.com's reviewer Eleanor Goodman described Dreams as "clear rather than grungy, soulful rather than angsty".
 Greg Prato of AllMusic rated it at two-and-a-half out-of-five stars, felt it was too derivative and explained, "[the trio are] yet to find their own sound and approach, as evidenced by many tracks that sound like" Muse's Absolution (September 2003) or Radiohead's The Bends (March 1995).

 At the ARIA Music Awards of 2005, held in October, Evermore received five nominations and performed at the ceremony.
 Into the Ocean (The Story So Far 1997–2005) was the trio's video album, which was issued on DVD in the following month.
 The title track is a 45-minute documentary on the history of the group, followed by a 70-minute live performance recorded at The Metro Theatre, Sydney and a selection of their music videos.
 The band released The Lakeside Sessions Vol. 1, an iTunes-exclusive live acoustic EP on 20 December 2005.